 If you possess JKL tokens, you can temporarily lock them away to secure the protocol, this is called staking or delegating.
 In exchange for securing the network, you receive rewards and the ability to vote on the Protocol’s future.
+You can do this from your wallet provider, on the Jackal Cloud Dashboard, or on some block explorers.

 Staking or delegating is not risk free, this is why it is important to learn about the risks and participate in sustainable staking practices.